vineelko/patina/docs/src/dxe_core/dispatcher.md

 The core dispatcher uses the `uefi_depex` library crate to support DEPEX parsing and evaluation, which implements all of the DEPEX operators and capabilities specified in the UEFI Platform Initialization Spec.

+## A Priori File

 ```admonish warning title="No APRIORI Support"
 The Rust DXE Core does not presently provide support for APRIORI file control of dispatch order for drivers.
 ```

+The *a priori* file was introduced in the Platform Initialization (PI) Specification to provide additional flexibility when designing platform firmware.
+A single *a priori* file was optionally allowed per firmware volume.
+The *a priori* file allowed a list of DXE drivers to be specified by their module GUID that received special treatment from the DXE
+dispatcher:

+- Drivers listed in the *a priori* file were always dispatched first, regardless of their dependency expressions (DEPEX are ignored).
+- Drivers listed in the *a priori* file were always dispatched in the order they were listed in the file.

+The *a priori* mechanism was envisioned to support two primary use cases:

+1. Allow a small set of early drivers to be grouped for early dispatch before the remainder of drivers are evaluated via their dependency expressions.
+2. Allow a platform to bypass the DEPEX evaluation mechanism entirely in a given platform.
+This was targeted at smaller, embedded projects that wanted to maintain a fixed and predictable dispatch order.

+In practice, we have found that an *a priori* file serves neither of these purposes well and makes DXE driver dispatch error prone and brittle. **(1)** has largely evolved into a code smell that indicates the drivers have not defined their dependencies correctly and **(2)** has shown to be impractical.
+Truly embedded projects have opted for boot loader designs outside of the PI Specification while projects adhering to the PI Specification remain large and complex, consisting of hundreds of DXE drivers.

+### Brittleness of *a priori*

+First, an *a priori* file is not reusable.
+It must be constructed correctly per platform.
+This alone makes the exercise of maintaining an *a priori* file error prone.
+Second, a modern platform constructed with industry standard DXE drivers and common layers of abstraction will have in excess of 100 DXE drivers which exacerbates the complexity of crafting the *a priori* file correctly and the maintainability of the file over time.

+Of the hundreds of DXE drivers in modern platform firmware, only a very small number are authored by the platform engineer that will be responsible for constructing an *a priori* file for a given platform.

+- It is not practical to expect a platform engineer(s) to understand the dependencies of all the drivers in the system.
+  - The dependencies are not fixed per driver but an aggregation of all the dependencies that are in code linked into the driver.
+This means the platform engineer must now account for the dependencies of code within each driver and how those dependencies interact with the dependencies of other drivers.
+- Even if dependency expressions are ignored entirely, in order for code written by other authors to be portable, **dependencies** must be declared and accounted for correctly.
+There has been no tangible value in bypassing or duplicating alternate dependency systems.
+- While both a pure *a priori* and a dependency-based dispatch can "appear to work" with room for error in dependencies, the *a priori* file is much more brittle.
+The human responsible for constructing the *a priori* file must get the dependencies correct that would already be correct with dependency-based dispatch in addition to those that are not.

+### Alternatives

+To foster a more maintainable, robust, and correct DXE environment, the Rust DXE Core does not support *a priori* files and requires that code being dispatched declare its dependencies properly.
+These are alternatives to maintain some of the properties in *a priori* without using an *a priori* file:

+- **Driver Order**: Files will be dispatched in order of their placement within a firmware volume.
+If two drivers are both eligible for dispatch, the one that appears first in the firmware volume will be dispatched first.
+- **Driver vs Code Dependency**: Driver and code dispatch are separate.
+A driver must establish what dependencies are necessary for its entry point.
+The entry point may install additional notifications and events that will trigger specific code on other external events.

+### Summary

+The Rust DXE Core opts to require a programatically accurate evaluation of author-declared dependencies rather than a "predictable" order that is more susceptible to error and assumptions built around that order that result in rigid code.
+Libraries and drivers should declare their dependencies correctly so that platforms can quickly and easily integrate their code into larger systems.

 ## Firmware Volume Processing